dotcreep/neovim/README.md

 | chimera  | lazy    | final      |
 | dolphin  | lazy    | completed  |

-Latest version is completed to be an IDE
+Latest version is completed to be IDE

 # Packer